 - develop stronger links between the many different professions and services currently delivering rehabilitation in practice;

 - to increase links within professions, such as medicine, where many different groups of clinicians deliver rehabilitation but do not have any formal connection with the rehabilitation community;

 - to increase awareness of rehabilitation as a specialisation within healthcare, over and above specific professional expertise, so that professions other than medicine can eventually gain formal recognition of the rehabilitation expertise;

 - to disseminate information and evidence that could improve the standard of rehabilitation services;

 There are other, less focused and indirect objectives.
 They are to:

-- broaden the interest of all professions outside their profession, and outside health, to increase awareness of, interest in, and concern about social, political (with no party allegiance), economic and artistic matters, all of which are of great importance to our patients, more important to them than our rehabilitation;
+- broaden the interest of all professions outside their profession and health, to increase awareness of, interest in, and concern about social, political (with no party allegiance), economic and artistic matters, all of which are of great importance to our patients, more important to them than our rehabilitation;

-- stimulate readers to question any received wisdom they may rely on, to reconsider what they do any why;
+- stimulate readers to question any received wisdom they may rely on, to reconsider what they do and why;

-- to encourage all professions to participate in discussions and debates about any and all aspects of rehabilitation.
+- to encourage all professions to participate in discussions and debates about any aspects of rehabilitation.

 Posts will adhere to the following values: